Chairman Frank Williams

 Frank grew up in the rural community of Northwest, located ten minutes west of Leland, and is the among the fourth generation of his mother’s family to live in the community.
 His first leadership role came as a teenager, when he served as a Patrol Leader in Leland’s Boy Scout Troop 265, and his first job was working as a busboy at the Sandpiper Seafood House in Leland.
 He also spent two summers working in the summer student program at what was then Federal Paper Board (now International Paper) in Riegelwood.
 He graduated from North Brunswick High School in 1988 and earned his undergraduate degree from N.C.
 State University in 1993.

 In August 2013, then-Governor Pat McCrory appointed Frank to the N.C.
 Commission on Volunteerism & Community Service, a role in which he served until April 2017.
 He also served as chair of the General Government Steering Committee for the N.C.
-Association of County Commissioners and on the association’s legislative goals committee and board of directors.
-Frank serves or has served on the boards of the Cape Fear Rural Planning Organization, Wilmington Urban Area Metropolitan Planning Organization, Lower Cape Fear Water & Sewer Authority, Cape Fear Council of Governments and Brunswick Business & Industry Development as well as the policy committee for the Military Ocean Terminal Sunny Point Joint Land Use Study.
-He was a member of Class 14 of the Brunswick Sheriff’s Citizens Academy in the Fall of 2013 and is a Spring 1996 Fellow of the N.C.
-Institute of Political Leadership.<
+Association of County Commissioners, on the association’s legislative goals committee and board of directors, as 1st Vice President in 2019-2020 and as 2nd Vice President in 2018-19.
+He has served on the National Association of Counties’ International Economic Development Task Force since September 2019 and was appointed to the NaCo Rural Action Caucus in August 2020.

-Frank is an avid sports fan (Go Wolfpack!) and enjoys fishing, reading, writing, movies and relaxing on the beach.
+Frank is an avid N.C.
+State Wolfpack fan and enjoys fishing, reading, movies and relaxing on the beach.
+He self-published his first novel, After the Republic, in 2015, and completed the sequel, Convergence, in late 2017.
 Frank and Lori attend Northside Baptist Church.